TrellixVulnTeam/luigi_3P9D/luiggi/README.md

 Identifiers start with a letter or an underscore, and may contain letters, digits and underscores.
 Identifiers starting with a double underscore `__` are not allowed.
 Case is sensitive.

 Reserved keywords cannot be used as variable or function identifiers.
-The following list shows all reserved keywords used in Luigi:
+The following list shows all reserved keywords used in Luiggi:

 ```
 func if then else end while for in to break continue return